liamgreenhill/liamnugent.me/writing/posts/helping-dysfunctional-teams/index.md

 Maybe you've just joined a team that's in the doldrums.

-Maybe the people who used to oil the wheels that kept everyone together have moved on and you're having to face facts— you all hate each other.
+Maybe the people who used to oil the wheels that kept everyone together have moved on and you're having to face facts—you all hate each other.

 However you've ended up here, the fact is that you're now here and it's up to someone to do something about it.
 And that person might be you.